 Some common requests for assistance include finding home care services, financial assistance with food and fuel, transportation, housing and support through a difficult life transition.
 To schedule a free and confidential meeting with our Outreach Service Coordinator, please call 701-255-4648.
 Walk-ins are also welcome.

 All staff of the Burleigh County Senior Adults Program are mandated reporters of elder abuse, neglect and self-neglect.
 Reports are filed with the ND Department of Human Services Vulnerable Adult Protective Services (NDHS-VAPS).
 If you suspect a senior age 60+ is a victim of elder abuse, neglect or self-neglect or if you are a victim of elder abuse or neglect, contact NDHS-VAPS at 701-328-8868.
 You may also contact our Outreach Service Coordinator if you need assistance in the reporting process.

 Health maintenance is a combination of services that address the unique cares and concerns of aging adults.
-Two licensed nurses are on staff at the Bismarck Senior Center to provide foot care, medication set-up, blood pressure screenings and fasting blood sugar screenings.
-Services are offered at the Bismarck Senior Center and in the home.
-The nurses' schedule is published in The Senior Sentinel newsletter.
-Appointments for health maintenance services may be scheduled by calling 701-255-4648.
+Two licensed nurses are on staff at the Bismarck Senior Center to provide foot care, blood pressure screenings, and fasting blood sugar screenings.
+Services are offered at the Bismarck Senior Center, Crescent Manor, the Golden Wing Club, United Methodist Church in Sterling, and in the home.
+The nurses’ schedule is published in The Senior Sentinel newsletter.
+Listed below are phone numbers to call for health maintenance appointments:

 To arrange a bus ride to the Bismarck Senior Center, please call Bis-Man Transit at 701-223-9001.
 You must be a registered Bis-Man Transit rider and reservations need to be made 24 hours in advance.
 The Bismarck Senior Center offers subsidized rider tickets to and from your home and are available for purchase at the Bismarck Senior Center office.